duanzhuojun/cs149_Fa24_Duan/chapter_7_p2_notes.md

             s.add(letter)
     return s
 ```
+Notes: the two practices below are from Dr. Mayfield.

 ## In-class practice 1
-Write a function named `find_short(words)` that takes a list of words and returns the words that with first letter as 'M'.
+Write a function named `find_M(words)` that takes a list of words and returns the words that with first letter as 'M'.
 Do not change the list you are given.
 Instead, follow these steps:

 1. Create an empty list.
 2. Write a for loop that adds one word at a time to the end of the list.